stevejpurves/blog/content/geoscience/phase-and-the-hilbert-transform.md

 +++ {"oxa":"oxa:RkW3EUemHJbWfgejvqYu/giMLopVlG5ZZBxxiZSwS.1"}

-So, we can generalize the definition of the Hilbert above to produce a phase shift to any angle, $\alpha$:
+So, we can generalize the definition of the Hilbert above to produce a phase shift to any angle, $\alpha$\:

 $$  \sigma_{n}(\omega)=\left\{\begin{array}{l}\mathrm{e}^{i \alpha} \text { for } \omega<0 \\ 0 \text { for } \omega=0 \\ \mathrm{e}^{-i \alpha} \text { for } \omega>0\end{array}\right.$$